 14. Coffee Doughnut Holes – Dip these air fried, cake-style doughnut holes in Maple Coffee Cream.
 Such a decadent treat!

-15. Sweet Potato Fries – I revamped my old recipe for sweet potato oven fries to include air fryer instructions.
+15. Sweet Potato Fries – I revamped my old recipe for baked sweet potato oven fries to include air fryer instructions.
 SO much faster!

 16. Tofu Scramble – Make brunches lazy and delicious!
 This whole scramble comes together in the air fryer, and it’s glorious.

 17. Buffalo Cauliflower – This 4-ingredient vegan air fryer recipe couldn’t be simpler.
 Seriously, I tried lots of more complicated methods before landing on this simple dip-dip-fry technique.

 18. Crispy Brussels Sprouts – You can make these with or without the oil, though the version with oil is definitely crispier.

 19. Air Fryer Ranch Chickpeas – Roasted chickpeas are so quick and easy in the air fryer.
 Even my picky, chickpea-loathing preschooler likes these.

 20. Crunchy Panko Tofu – This is a new family favorite in our house.
 It’s so flavorful and crunchy!